Federico77z/aScan/README.md

 That assuming you compiled the bamtools library as described in 1.1.
 If you prefer to point to another bamtools installation, just modify the command line to match your bamtools path.

 You can now move the resulting aScan executable to your local bin PATH to remove the need to specify the path to the executable each time you use it.

+# 1.3 aScan Docker image

+A docker image for aScan is available at https://quay.io/repository/pmandreoli/ascan.
+See the aScanDocker repo at https://github.com/pmandreoli/aScanDocker for further info.

 # 2. USING aScan